The United Nations Office for Project Services (UNOPS)

 • IMPACT

-• Provides hands-on tools and support to build climate transparency frameworks and equips countries with the ability to measure the effectiveness of planned or implemented national and sub-national climate activities in line with the Paris Agreement.
+• Supports building climate transparency frameworks to enable countries to measure the effectiveness of planned or implemented national and sub-national climate activities in line with the Paris Agreement.

-• Enhances the adoption and implementation of national and regional ecosystem-based management approaches to sustainable fisheries as well as marine and coastal management.
+• Implements national and regional ecosystem-based management approaches for sustainable marine and coastal management.

 • Key partners